dexedge/schatz/README.md

 https://www.loc.gov/item/2010664635/

-However, this is **not** the URL needed for the download script.
+However, this is **not** the URL that is needed for the download script.
 To find the URL for the download script, click on "View 38 images in sequence":

 !["Alceste" main page](Alceste.png)

 This will take you to the thumbnail gallery for the entire libretto.
-It is the URL of *this* page that you need for the download script; for *Alceste* it is:
+It is the URL of *this* page that the download script is expecting; for *Alceste* it is:

 https://www.loc.gov/resource/musschatz.18018.0?st=gallery